randy3k/R-Box/README.md

 Other features:

 - R Extended Syntax and Roxygen, Rcpp, R Sweave and R Markdown syntaxes.
-- Build commands for Rmarkdown and Rnw files.
+- Build commands for R Package, Rmarkdown and Rnw files.

 ### Installation